- Sheffield - 19th July 2019

 After the course you should feel confident to start exploring your own dataset using the materials and references provided.

 Please give us feedback for the course using this form.
-This will help us improve the course for the future.

 Who should attend this course?